The Royal Canal in Sete, France

 Why not do something a little strange while in Sete?
 Less than 30 minutes by foot from the port, the Cimetiere Marin offers a captivating duality: gorgeous ocean views in contrast with rows of graves dating back to the 1600s.

-Seafood is the specialty in Sete, especially oysters and mussels, which live in the Thau Lagoon just offshore.
+Seafood is the speciality in Sete, especially oysters and mussels, which live in the Thau Lagoon just offshore.
 Feeling adventurous?
 Try bourride de lotte a la Setois, a monkfish stew, or la tielle Setoise, a flaky-crust octopus pie.
 The best-loved restaurants are located conveniently near the port.

 If you're looking for a quirky souvenir, visit the unique Bad George's shop in the heart of the Old Town, where you can find distinctive Sete-themed t-shirts, tote bags and more.
 Cruise to Sete, France to shop for traditional south-of-France souvenirs, including soaps scented with local lavender, at Le Pavois Setois near Corniche Beach.